About Us

 Now and in the Future

-We have grown from those first two teams to 60 teams and around 600 players in Missouri and Illinois (see our schedule page), including schools in the St. Louis School district.
+We have grown from those first two teams to almost 60 teams and around 600 players in Missouri and Illinois (see our schedule page), including schools in the St. Louis School district.
 And we’re always looking for opportunities to bring this to other cities that don’t have a program like this yet.
 Email buck@challengerbaseball.org if you’re interested in starting teams in your area.

 Buddies